advil64/RecreatingGIT/readme.md

 ### Requests From Client

-*Project:* Client asks for a project in the following manner **Project: <Name>**, Server should first write the number of files/subdirectories to expect.
+*Project:* Client asks for a project in the following manner **Project: Name**, Server should first write the number of files to expect.
 Then server should give all the files in the project by using the following protocol.
-Just follow normal protocol for sending a file.
+First send the path of each file, then just follow normal protocol for sending a file.

-*File:* Client asks for a file in the following manner **File: <Path>**, server should first send the number of bytes in the requested file, then send the file itself.
+*File:* Client asks for a file in the following manner **File: Path**, server should first send the number of bytes in the requested file, then send the file itself.

 *Manifest project number:* Client asks for a file in the following manner **manifestVersion**, server should retrieve the manifest version from the most recent manifest and send the number.